OneSignalDevelopers/OneSignal-Flutter-Sample/README.md

 #### Potential issues you may face

-A list of potenital issues you may face and how to resolve them.
+A list of potential issues you may face and how to resolve them.

 ##### New certificate is not trusted